 Prevent the spread of the flu virus

 In an average year, influenza activity begins in late November or early December, peaks in January or February and leaves around April or early May.
 However, if there is anything we have learned from previous years, it’s that flu season is unpredictable.
-Getting your flu shot now offers the best protection for the entire season.
+Getting your flu shot offers the best protection for your health this flu season.